alipali737/pen-test-docs/Tools/Metasploit.md

 ## Summary
 The metasploit framework contains a ton of modules for public exploits and useful pen testing utilities.

+[[MSFvenom]] is a part of the metasploit framework specifically for creating payloads.

 Modules are structured by their path:
 `exploit/windows/smb/psexec` would break into:
 - *exploit* : module will attempt to create a shell session